 World Association of Girl Guides and Girl Scouts

-- the principles of the original Promise and Law
+- the principles of the original Girl Guide Promise and Guide Law

 - that the Movement is open to girls and women of all nations, races, creeds and classes

 In addition, member organisations of WAGGGS meet strict criteria on membership numbers, financial robustness, training for Adult Members and delivery of the Program.

 All WAGGGS member organisations work with a common criteria and method to bring the best experience of Girl Guiding and Girl Scouting for all girls.
 This is set out in the WAGGGS Constitution and includes:

 - Learning by doing

 - Active co-operation between young people and adults